boystrange/FairCheck/README.md

 The `NO` output indicates that the program is ill typed and the subsequent message provides details about (one of) the errors that have been found.
-In this case, the error indicates that the process `B` is action unbounded.
+In this case, the error confirms that `B` is action unbounded.

 ### Claim 4

 The purpose of the process definitions at the end of Section 5.1 is to illustrate how action boundedness helps detecting programs that claim to use certain session endpoints in a certain way, while in fact they never do so.
-To illustrate this situation, consider the process `B` defined at the end of Section 5.1 and contained in the script [`linearity_violation_B.pi`](artifact/linearity_violation_B.pi).
+To illustrate this situation, consider the process `B` shown at the end of Section 5.1 and defined in the script [`linearity_violation_B.pi`](artifact/linearity_violation_B.pi).

 ``` pi